Ryan-Fried/Final_Project-Group1/README.md

  - How do the countries cluster based on the available indicators?
  - How does life expectancy look like around the world?

-## Communication Protocols?

-The team is mainly communicating via Slack.
-Additionally, we have been and plan to meet continually on Zoom, both in and out of class time.
-We've broken down the duties each week according to the suggestion of the module.
-These roles are as follows:
-- Person 1 (Douglas)
-  - Week 1 - Identify Tools and Tech
-  - Week 2 - Machine Learning
-  - Week 3 - GitHub
-  - Week 4 - ReadMe
-- Person 2 (Aparna)
-  - Week 1 - SQL DB Framework
-  - Week 2 - Dashboard Ideas
-  - Week 3 - Dashboard Build
-  - Week 4 - GitHub - Verify and Finalize
-- Person 3 (Dhanushree)
-  - Week 1 - Machine Learning
-  - Week 2 - DB Connections Loading
-  - Week 3 - Testing Model
-  - Week 4 - Dashboard Fine-Tuning
-- Person 4 (Ryan)
-  - Week 1 - GitHub
-  - Week 2 - Visualization Ideas
-  - Week 3 - Presentation
-  - Week 4 - Helping Other Team Members

 ## Project Design
 Outline of the workflow we have implemented for our project:
 ![Project Design](https://github.com/Ryan-Fried/Final_Project-Group1/blob/main/Images/Prog_Design.png)